 Emphasizes essential skills required for the medical office.
 Introduces the knowledge and skills of procedures for billing purposes.
 Introduces the basic concept of medical administrative assisting and its relationship to the other health fields.
-Emphasizes medical ethics, legal aspects of medicine, and the medical administrative assistant's role as an agent of the physician.
+Emphasizes medical regulations and ethics, and the medical administrative assistant's role as an agent of the physician.
 Provides the student with knowledge and the essentials of professional behavior.
-Topics include: introduction to medical administrative assisting, medical law, ethics, patient relations/human relations, physician-patient-assistant relationship, medical office in litigation, medical records management, scheduling appointments, pegboard or computerized accounting, health insurance, transcription of medical documents, and billing/collection.
+Topics include: introduction to medical administrative assisting procedures, medical regulations ethics, medical records management, scheduling appointments, health insurance, billing/collection, work area management, resource utilization, and office equipment.

+Pre-requisites

-Pre-requisites BUSN 2300 or ALHS 1090 and BUSN 2310 or ALHS 1010 or ALHS 1011 COMP 1000 - Introduction to Computers BUSN 1440 - Document Production Co-requisites: None
+BUSN 2300 or ALHS 1090 and BUSN 2310 or ALHS 1010 or ALHS 1011 COMP 1000 - Introduction to Computers BUSN 1440 - Document Production Co-requisites: None